1. Overview

 is_admin manifest conditionasUser() context so they are attributed to the calling administrator in Jira’s audit logsetSecret) and are never returned to the browser or included in logsX-Content-Type-Options: nosniff and sanitized Content-Disposition filenames.This privacy policy describes all data accessed, stored, and processed by the App.
 This policy is accessible within the App via the Privacy tab and as a standalone document.

 The App implements Atlassian’s personalDataReport callback.
-When triggered for a given account ID, it returns any stored data associated with that user: (1) whether they configured the Organization API key; (2) a count of audit log entries that reference their account ID.
+When triggered for a given account ID, it returns any stored data associated with that user: (1) whether they configured the Organization API key; (2) a count of audit log entries in both SQL and legacy KVS storage that reference their account ID.

 The App implements Atlassian’s personalDataDelete callback.
-When triggered for a given account ID, it: (1) removes the API key and the configured-by record if that user was the one who configured them; (2) redacts the account ID from all audit log entries where it appears as either the performing admin or a target.
+When triggered for a given account ID, it: (1) removes the API key and the configured-by record if that user was the one who configured them; (2) redacts the account ID from all audit log entries (both SQL and legacy KVS) where it appears as either the performing admin or a target.
 CSV exports are temporary and auto-deleted.
-Uninstalling the App removes all Forge storage data automatically.
+Uninstalling the App removes all Forge storage data (KVS and SQL) automatically.

 User data (names, emails, group memberships) is always fetched live from Jira’s APIs and never cached permanently.
 Changes made in Jira are reflected immediately in the App.